 Gina founded the award-winning Habitot Museum in 1992, a museum with a mission to help parents from all walks of life raise curious creative and confident children.
 The award-winning museum, which has welcomed over a million people, was founded as a place where all Bay Area children can experience the joy of play and become 21st century learners.
 Gina has a wealth of experience in nonprofit management, including membership development, board development, strategic planning, financial management, marketing and public affairs.

-As a member of the California State Assembly for over a decade, Tony has worked to pass legislation supporting public education, foster youth, and improvements in health and mental health programs for students.
+As a member of the California State Assembly for over a decade, Tony worked to pass legislation supporting public education, foster youth, and improvements in health and mental health programs for students.
 He has a wealth of experience at the intersection of policy and actualization and a background as an executive leader for nonprofits that serve youth.
 A former member of the Richmond City Council and the West Contra Costa School Board, Tony is a tireless advocate for improving the ability of students to learn by removing barriers that impede their efforts.
+He became the 28th State of California Superintendent of Public Instruction in 2019, after being endorsed by all five 2018 California Teachers of the Year.

 In her role as Director/Attorney for Lands, Rivers and Communities at Resources Legacy Fund, Julie focuses on conservation financing, real estate transactions, and conservation philanthropy, with particular emphasis on providing strategic advice for program-related projects.
 Before joining Resources Legacy Fund, Julie served as senior attorney for The Nature Conservancy’s California Program where she provided legal support for real estate acquisitions, government and private grant and loan financings, and stewardship matters for the Cosumnes River, Delta, and Northern Sierra projects.
 Previously, Julie was a partner with various Sacramento law firms, focusing on commercial real estate, land conservation, low-income housing, and general corporate matters.